-Semi elliptic leaf springs are almost used in commercial vehicles.
+Semi elliptic leaf springs are used in almost all commercial vehicles.
 It is also used in cars for rear suspension.
-The spring consist of a number of leaves called blades.
+This spring consist of a number of leaves called blades.
 The blades vary in length and connected together as shown in the figure.
 These springs based on the theory of beam of uniform strength.

-This spring is mounted on the axle by the U bolt and the one end of spring is mounted on the frame and other is connected with a shackle which allow to change in length between eye of spring when the vehicle come across projection of road and upward movement of wheel.
+This spring is mounted on the axle by the U bolt.
+The one end of spring is mounted on the frame and other is connected with a shackle which allow to change in length between eye of spring when the vehicle come across projection of road and upward movement of wheel.

-When there is wide range of loading on vehicle helper spring is also provided with the leaf spring which increase the weight loading capacity of vehicle.
+When there is wide range of loading on vehicle, helper spring is also provided with the leaf spring which increase the weight loading capacity of vehicle.
 These springs are made by the Chrome-Vanadium Steel, Silico-Manganese Steel or Carbon Steel as per requirement.
-These spring are noisey and does not used where luxuriousness is necessary.
+These spring are noisy and does not used where luxuriousness is necessary.

 2. Helical Spring or Coil Spring:

 We all have seen coil springs many times.
 The helical spring used is suspension system is same as we see.
 It is mainly used in the independent suspension.
 It is also used in the conventional rigid axle suspension as they can be well accommodated in restricted spaces.
 The energy stored per unit volume is almost double in the case of coil spring than the leaf springs.
 These spring do not have noise problems but they does not take torque reaction and side thrust for which alternative arrangement have to be provided.